ooddle

 6. Connection With Another Person

 Eye contact, soft conversation, or being held by someone you trust activates the social branch of the vagus nerve.
-This is not a quick fix you can do alone, but it is one of the most powerful.
+This is not a quick fix you can do alone, but it is one of the most powerful, and it is the reason that loneliness is so corrosive to nervous system health over time.

 • Stack the techniques.
 Hum while doing slow exhales.
-Both signal safety at once.
+Both signal safety at once and the effect compounds.

 • Use cold strategically.
-Mornings before a stressful meeting, before bed if you are wired.
+Mornings before a stressful meeting, before bed if you are wired, or after a hard conversation.

 • Match the technique to the situation.
-Cold for spikes, breath for slow build, connection for chronic loneliness.
+Cold for spikes, breath for slow build, connection for chronic loneliness, humming for low energy days.

 When to Use Vagus Nerve Techniques